 Markham is responsible for demonstrating due diligence through compliance with the Act.
-This is achieved through the Emergency Management Program that includes an approved Emergency Plan.
+This is achieved through the Emergency Management Program that includes an approved Emergency Response Plan.

-In accordance with Act, Markham must submit a copy of this Emergency Plan to the Chief, Emergency Management Ontario (EMO), and ensure that the Chief has at any time the most current version of the Emergency Plan.
-The Chief, EMO, shall keep in a secure place the most current version of the Emergency Plan submitted.
+In accordance with Act, Markham must submit a copy of this Emergency Response Plan to the Chief, Office of the Fire Marshall and Emergency Management (OFMEM), and ensure that the Chief has at any time the most current version of the Emergency Response Plan.
+The Chief, OFMEM, shall keep in a secure place the most current version of the Emergency Response Plan submitted.